DvorakPavel/sc300-entra-lab/notes/33-tenant-hardening-final-review.md

 - Original Grant control: Require authentication strength → Phishing-resistant MFA
 - Issue: No FIDO2 USB key, no biometrics on desktop, no Bluetooth for cross-device passkey
-- Changed to: Require multifactor authentication
+- Changed to: Require multifactor authentication (classic checkbox)
-- Note: "Require authentication strength: Multifactor authentication" (dropdown) did not work — only the classic "Require multifactor authentication", the sign-in flow accepted checkbox
+- Note: "Require authentication strength: Multifactor authentication" (dropdown) did not work — only the classic "Require multifactor authentication" checkbox was accepted by the sign-in flow

 ## Admin account hardening